Microd

-Microd (short for Micro Hot Rod) racing is a form of youth automobile racing unique to Central New York state.
+Microd (short for MICro Hot ROD) racing is a form of youth automobile racing unique to Central New York state.
 Drivers race on a 1/10 mile dirt or paved oval track.
 Novice drivers typically race at speeds of 20 mph, while older drivers may exceed 50 mph.
-Traditional wood-frame microds were homemade vehicles built of common materials such as plywood.
-Microd clubs may also race metal-frame classes which use quarter midget cars (making the length of the track the primary difference between microd racing and Quarter Midget racing).
-New York State Microd Association (NYSMA) and the Tri County Microd Club (TCMC) are the only governing body's for this sport.
+Traditional wood-frame microds were homemade vehicles built of common materials such as plywood with 2x2 wood mainframes and pulley-actuated steering.
+Microd clubs may also race metal-frame classes which resemble the outer appearance of the "classic" wood-frame microds but feature full suspension, tie-rod type steering, and wooden exterior.
+Both varieties have full rollcages.
+Additionally, there is a sister class termed "Open Wheels" which use quarter midget style cars, and share the 1/10 mi. oval race course.
+Syracuse-Geddes microd club features a somewhat shortened track, making it a bit long for the quarter-midgets, but short for the microds, estimated to be 1/15 mi. vs. the standard 1/10 mile.
+Several notable Northeast racing families have gotten their start at a Microd club.